kosmag/flink-cep-examples/article.md

 ## Conclusions
 Flink provides a variety of ways of handling complex event processing.
-Each way has its merit, with `FlinkCEP` being the more versatile approach, `Flink SQL MATCH_RECOGNIZE` the more verbose, with `ProcessFunction` as an everything-goes backup for highly non-standard transformations.
-What is best will change according to the considered use case, so we want to be aware of the possibilities that Flink has to offer.
+Each way has its merit:

+*  `FlinkCEP` is the more versatile approach
+*  `Flink SQL MATCH_RECOGNIZE` is the more expressive one
+*  `ProcessFunction` is an everything-goes backup for highly non-standard transformations.

+Which one is the best changes according to the specific use case.
+We hope that someday most, if not all, of complex pattern matching will be possible in a higher-level language like Flink SQL as this will enable analysts to define business rules themselves, without low-level coding, resulting in increased productivity.

 Finally, I'd like to thank Krzysztof Zarzycki and a whole [GetInData](https://getindata.com) team for their invaluable support - none of it would have been possible without their help :)